finoramic/ionic-finoramic-sdk/README.md

 }
 ```

-7. To start uploading SMS, call the uploadSMS.
+7. To start uploading SMS, call the uploadSMS as soon as SMS permissions are granted.
 Permissions for READ.SMS, ACCESS_COARSE_LOCATION and ACCESS_FINE_LOCATION will be asked.

 ```
  FinoramicIonicPlugin.uploadSMS(args, CallbackContext);
 ```